Captain America and Nick Fury: The Otherworld War: Publication history

 The comic was written by Peter K. Hogan and published in October 2001.

 Plot

-Taking place during World War II, the story features Captain America and Nick Fury.
-They join forces to take out the head of Hydra, Red Skull, as he has stolen a mysterious secret weapon.
-When the Nazis trigger a gateway to the Dark Dimension, Captain America and Nick Fury find themselves face-to-face with Dormammu, an extra-dimensional mutant, born to a race of powerful beings made of pure energy, known as The Faltine.
+The story takes place during World War II, where Captain America and Nick Fury join forces to take out the head of Hydra, Red Skull, who has stolen a mysterious secret weapon.
+The Nazis trigger a gateway to the Dark Dimension, and so Captain America and Nick Fury must face Dormammu, an extra-dimensional mutant, born to a race of powerful beings made of pure energy known as The Faltine.

 Reception

 Upon its release, the book was the highest-selling trade paperback in North America, selling 17,785 copies in August 2001.

 SuperMegaMonkey of Comics Chronology stated that "the art is decently good, but that the story leaves things to desire".
-THE DAILY P.O.P's reviewer opined that "The artwork by Leonardo Manco is quite stunning and fits the level of drama perfectly as Hogan’s script is both entertaining and subtle.
+THE DAILY P.O.P's reviewer opined that "The artwork by Leonardo Manco is quite stunning and fits the level of drama perfectly as Hogan's script is both entertaining and subtle.